-- Slide the power/replay lever to the right. - The last recorded image appears (single image replay). - 2 Move between images using ◄ or ► on the multicontroller. - Use < to move to the previous image and > to move to the next.
-Holding < or > moves more rapidly between images, but the images will not appear as clearly. - When you press ◄ or ► on the multicontroller after having pressed the JUMP button, the camera jumps 10 images behind or ahead.
-If you press the JUMP button once more, the camera returns to the single image replay screen.
+Slide the power/replay lever to the right.

+The last recorded image appears (single image replay).

+Move between images using ◀ or ▶ on the multicontroller.

+- Use ◀ to move to the previous image and ► to move to the next.
+Holding ◀ or ► moves more rapidly between images, but the images will not appear as clearly. - When you press

+on the multicontroller

+after having pressed the JUMP button, the

+camera jumps 10 images behind or ahead.
+If you

+press the JUMP button once more, the camera

+returns to the single image replay screen.

 - Press the DISPLAY button to show the data for the displayed image (p.
 28). - Press the 🏠 button to quickly delete the displayed image (p.
-119). - You can change the display language on the LCD monitor if you press and hold SET then press the JUMP button (p.
-23).
-(This function cannot be used while a Direct Print compatible printer (optional) or the Direct Print compatible Bubble Jet Printer (optional) is connected to the camera.)
+119).

-🔍 Magnifying Images
+Magnifying Images